For additional info on the Challenger 582 and 503 Power Packs

-News Flash - June 2006: Rotax has certified the new 582 UL Model 99 engine used in the Challenger II to meet the US Light Sport Aircraft category ASTM standards.
+News Flash - June 2006: Rotax has certified the new 582 UL Model 99 engine used in the Challenger to meet the US Light Sport Aircraft category ASTM standards.
 This puts the 582 right alongside the 912 and 914.
 Way to go 582!

 Following is Bryan Quickmire's account of installing the 65 hp 582 on C-FXSL.

 In the summer of 2005 I replaced the air-cooled 503 engine on my Challenger with a new liquid-cooled 582.
 On a brand new Challenger the process of installing a 582 is somewhat longer than for the 503 but it is straightforward.
 Instructions are excellent, with lots of annotated colour photos.